nathan-livefront/FigmaSearch/README.md

-# Figma Search
+# Flickr Search

-Figma Search is a simple application for searching for tags on Figma.
+Flickr Search is a simple application for searching for tags on Flickr.

 ## Contents